Skip to content ↓

 Key Stage 3

-We focus on three main areas at Key Stage 3: reading, writing and speaking and listening.
-Students read a wide variety of novels, plays (including Shakespeare), poetry and non-fiction texts.
-Students are taught to write clearly and accurately in many genres and styles for a wide range of audiences and purposes.
+Learners are taught a wide range of challenging and diverse texts throughout KS3.
+We focus on learning new knowledge at Key Stage 3 whilst constantly developing our reading, writing and oracy skills.
+Learners are taught to write clearly and accurately in many genres and styles for a wide range of audiences and purposes.
 We also aim to develop research and study skills.
-Communication skills are developed through discussions, presentations and Drama lessons.
+Communication skills are developed through discussions and collaborative working.

 Key Stage 4